What insurance do I need for my apartment?

 Do you need any extra cover?

-Accidental damage covers things such as knocking a bottle of red wine over the carpet, or a tin of paint over your new sofa.
-While portable contents cover can protect things like mobile phones and engagement rings while you’re outside your home.
+Accidental damage can cover things such as knocking a bottle of red wine over the carpet, or a tin of paint over your new sofa.
+While portable contents cover can insure things like mobile phones and engagement rings while you’re away from your home.

 Learn about QBE Contents Insurance and get a quote.